icoxfog417/tying-wv-and-wc/README.md

 Implementation for "[Tying Word Vectors and Word Classifiers: A Loss Framework for Language Modeling](https://arxiv.org/abs/1611.01462)"

+This paper tries to utilize the diversity of word meaning to train the Deep Neural Network.

 ## Summary of Paper

 ### Motivation

+In the language modeling (prediction of the word sequence), we want to express the diversity of word meaning.
+For example, when predicting the word next to "Banana is delicious ___", the answer is "fruit", but "sweets", "food" is also ok.
-In the language modeling, we want to express the likelihood of the word.
-Ordinary one-hot vector teaching is not suitable to achieve it.
+But ordinary one-hot vector teaching is not suitable to achieve it.
 Because any similar words ignored, but the exact answer word.

 ![motivation.PNG](./doc/motivation.PNG)

+If we can use not one-hot but "distribution", we can teach this variety.

 ### Method